Randomizing hypergraphs preserving degree correlation and local clustering: Reference models for hypergraphs --- hyper -series

-where $P'_v(k, k')$, $m'(k, k')$, and $s_j^{\prime}$ represent the pairwise joint degree distribution of the node, the number of hyperedges that nodes with degree $k$ and nodes with degree $k'$ share, and the size of hyperedge $e_j$, respectively, for the rewired hypergraph.
-To derive the second line in Eq. \eqref{eq:5}, we have used $\sum_{k=1}^M \sum_{k'=k}^{M} P_{v}(k, k') = 1$.
-The rewiring preserves the degree of each node and the size of each hyperedge.
+where $P'(k, k')$, $m'(k, k')$, and $s_j^{\prime}$ represent the pairwise joint degree distribution of the node, the number of hyperedges that nodes with degree $k$ and nodes with degree $k'$ share, and the size of hyperedge $e_j$, respectively, for the rewired hypergraph.
+To derive the second line in Eq. \eqref{eq:5}, we have used $\sum_{k=1}^M \sum_{k'=k}^{M} P(k, k') = 1$.
 We repeat the rewiring attempts $R$ times until $D_2$ becomes sufficiently small and hardly decreases by further rewiring.
 We set $R = 500 \mathcal{M}$.

 The rewiring preserves the normalization factor, $\sum_{j=1}^M s'_j (s'_j-1)$, because the rewiring does not alter $s'_j$ for any $j=1, \ldots, M$.
 This property makes it easy to calculate $D_2$.
 In other words, for each edge $(v, e)$ to be added or removed by the rewiring, it is sufficient to calculate how the number of hyperedges, $m'(k, k')$, where $k$ and $k'$ are the degrees of two nodes belonging to hyperedge $e$, changes (see Eq. \eqref{eq:5}).